robertdias/IaC-101/README.md

 # IaC-101

-Infrastructure as Code for beginners lesson.
+Infrastructure as Code for beginners.
+This repo focuses on learning Terraform basics.

 Prerequisites: